gyrogami logo

 Learning widens the gap between what you know and the enormity of what there is to know, i.e. what you don't know.

-There are few high-quality chains in the marketplace for customers to compare.
+There are few high-quality handmade chains in the marketplace for customers to compare.
 As such, sellers misconstrue any "compliment" as fact even when it comes from a random joe who knows nothing about jewelry.
 False praise begins a vicious circle.
+Lacking the functional capacity to be objective regarding your own work has nothing to do with experience and often works the opposite way.

 Legitimate criticism helps me improve most.
 I welcome a difficult conversation that enlightens me when it is based on facts.
-But when the best argument someone has is that I don't close my rings properly and they have gaps...where are the gaps when rings are fusion welded seamlessly across the entire join?
+But when the best argument someone has is that I don't close my rings properly and they have gaps...where are the gaps when rings are fusion welded seamlessly across the entire joint?
 Those talks are a long way away.

 Posted by M: January 6, 2022